Angioedema is swelling that is similar to hives, but the swelling is under the skin instead of on the surface.

-Hereditary angioedema (HAE) is caused by low levels or improper function of a protein called C1 inhibitor.
-This problem affects the blood vessels.
-People with hereditary angioedema can develop rapid swelling of the hands, feet, limbs, face, intestinal tract, larynx (voicebox), or trachea (windpipe).
+Hereditary angioedema (HAE) is caused by a low level or improper function of a protein called the C1 inhibitor.
+With HAE the blood vessels are affected.
+An HAE attack can result in rapid swelling of the hands, feet, limbs, face, intestinal tract, larynx (voicebox), or trachea (windpipe).

 Attacks of swelling can become more severe in late childhood and adolescence.

-Dental procedures, sickness (including colds and the flu), and surgery may trigger attacks of hereditary angioedema.
+Dental procedures, sickness (including colds and the flu), and surgery may trigger HAE attacks.